What is a Payment Method and Why Store It?

 Account Updater: Keeping Cards Current

 Some payment processors support Account Updater, a service that automatically updates expired or replaced cards in your stored payment methods.
 For example, if a customer gets a new card number or their card expires, Account Updater can update your records so recurring payments don’t fail.
-When Account Updater updates a card, you’ll see additional fields in the response:Real-World Use Cases
+When Account Updater updates a card, you’ll see additional fields in the response:accountUpdateMessage indicates what the account updater changed (for example, a new expiry date), and accountUpdateDateTime records when it was updated.

 E-commerce with saved cards: When a customer checks out, offer to “save this card for faster checkout.”
 Store thepaymentMethodId and show “Pay with card ending in 1111” on their next visit.